-Albuquerque is the largest city in New Mexico with 522,000 residents - many of them retirees.
+Albuquerque is the largest city in New Mexico with 564,559 (2020 Census) residents - many of them retirees.
 It was the 6th fastest growing city within the U.S in 2007.
 The city is set in a unique place near the mountains.
 Albuquerque is a vibrant college town, home to the University of New Mexico.

 Old Town provides an interesting shopping and tourist destination.
 Albuquerque is trying hard to make the downtown an interesting destination.
 The city and surrounding area provide many outstanding recreation activities in the adjacent Sandia Mountains, including skiing.In 2009 Topretirements wrote a special feature on New Mexico retirement.
-Photo of Albuquerque at dusk courtesy of Wikipedia and Asaavedra32.
+Photo of Bernalillo County Courthouse in Albuquerque courtesy of Wikipedia and AllenS (public domain).

 Watch this short Youtube video prepared by Cityof.com/Albuquerque:

 Where to Retire in Albuquerque and Home Prices

 Albuquerque is popular with retirees because of its dry climate and beautiful scenery.
 As a result many active adult communities are available within the area.
 There are several neighborhoods within and around the town with beautiful homes and streets.
 Rio Rancho is a fast growing community within the Albuquerque MSA that is the home to several master planned communities.
 Placitas is another area that at least one Topretirements visitors has chosen as her best place to retire.
 See link at top left for Albuquerque Active Communities.
 The median sale price of homes was $321,700 in the 1st quarter of 2022, according to the National Association of Realtors.